Blendify/blender-manual/blender_docs/manual/getting_started/basics/navigating/3d_view.rst

 that the region fills the 3d view.

-You can access this through the *View* menu, or the shortcut :kbd:`Shift-B`, then :kdb:`LMB` click and drag a rectangle to zoom into.
+You can access this through the *View* menu, or the shortcut :kbd:`Shift-B`, then :kbd:`LMB` click and drag a rectangle to zoom into.

 Alternatively you can zoom out using the :kdb:`MMB`.